 It takes a community to support programs and organizations, and no one person or company has the resources to do it alone.
 For this reason, we partner with civic leaders, nonprofit organizations, schools, and other public and private entities to work on projects that are strategically focused and that can have a measurable impact.
 Clark Pacific is very proud of the contributions it has made in our communities and we will continue to foster and provide outlets for community service within our organization.

-Today Clark Pacific is owned and operated under equal partnership between Jim Clark’s sons, Donald Clark and Robert Clark.
-Like their father before them, Don and Bob are registered engineers dedicated to producing the best quality building solutions possible and pushing the limits of what prefabricated systems can bring to today’s construction.
+Today, Clark Pacific is owned and operated under equal partnership between Jim Clark’s sons, Donald Clark and Robert Clark.
+Like their father before them, Don and Bob are registered engineers dedicated to producing the best quality building solutions possible and pushing the limits of what prefabricated building systems can bring to today’s construction.

 Clark Pacific has become an industry-leading design-build manufacturer and constructor of complete building solutions and a key partner of owners, architects, engineers, and general contractors throughout California.
 With its industry partners, Clark Pacific continues to help shape the vibrant urban landscape of the West Coast.